fzappa/archrestore/README.md

 ## Script to restore my basic Arch Linux config.
 #### Following the K.I.S.S. principle (Keep It Simple, Stupid) ;)
 --------------------------------------------------------------------------
+Simple way to install Arch Linux.
+Ideal for having Arch Linux installed/reinstalled and configured in a few minutes.

 Steps to run:

 0. Read the script and adapt to your needs